Stung by Trump, U.S. Republican defends his impeachment remarks

 Michigan voters helped put Trump in the White House in 2016 by a slim margin.
 Democrats gained ground in 2018’s congressional and state elections, making the Midwestern state a key political battleground in 2020.

-Reporting by Susan Cornwell; Editing by Kevin Drawbaugh and Bill Berkrot
+additional reporting by David Morgan; Editing by Kevin Drawbaugh and Bill Berkrot